Checkout is a tool available to you in onCourse, it allows you to easily enrol a student into a class in just a few steps.

 To record a cash payment simply select 'cash' from the payment type drop down menu, once you have confirmed the payment amount is correct, just click finalise checkout to complete the enrolment.

 Any cash payments you make will be linked to your user location for your banking process.
 These cash payments will be need to be reconciled when you run 'Deposit banking' from your location.

 To record a cheque payment you will need to follow these steps:

 Select 'cheque' from the payment type drop down menu and the window will refresh to update the payment type

-Once you have confirmed the payment amount matches the cheque amount, just click save to complete the enrolment
+Once you have confirmed the payment amount matches the cheque amount, just click finalise checkout to complete the enrolment